kabel/unl-magento/README.txt

-There are a total of 7 symlinks to get our customizations working in magento.
+There are a few symlinks to get our customizations working in magento.
 The svn projects are labeled:
 [Magento] : http://svn.magentocommerce.com/source/branches/1.3
 [Unl-Magento] : http://its-gforge.unl.edu/svn/unl-magento